 Throughout the Hebrew Scriptures, God is seen in very nationalistic terms.
 The Exodus is a victory of Israel’s God over the Egyptian gods.
 Ex.
 12:12.
 God takes vengeance on those adverse to him and his people.
 Deut.
 32:43.
-We see this most clearly in the prophecies against other nations where the prophet proclaims that God will see to it that certain other nations will be destroyed because of their actions against his people.
-(See, Isa.
+We see this most clearly in the prophecies against other nations where the prophet proclaims that God will see that certain other nations will be destroyed because of their actions against his people.
+See, Isa.
 13-21, Zeph.
 2, Obad.
 1, Ps.
-137).
-Specifically, the entire book of Nahum and parts of Isaiah (10:5-19, 14:24-27) specifically pronounce judgment upon Assyria upon which is directed the “the rod of [God’s] anger and the staff of [God’s] fury.”
+137. Specifically, the entire book of Nahum and parts of Isaiah (10:5-19, 14:24-27) pronounce judgment on Assyria upon which is directed “the rod of [God’s] anger and the staff of [God’s] fury.”

 This is the God that Jonah wants.
 This is the God that we all want – one to smite our enemies.
-However, this is not the God that call to Jonah.
+However, this is not the God that calls to Jonah.

 Unlike the other prophets who announce God’s judgment on Israel’s enemies, Jonah is called to work redemption and reconciliation of Assyria – the very worst of the worst of God’s enemies.
 The story is about Jonah’s response to God’s call of redemption and reconciliation of the enemy.
 Our story is about the depth of God’s grace and mercy towards his disobedient servant Jonah and his repentant enemy Assyria.